sylabs/examples/http-server/apache2-web-server/README.md

 <br>

-You can now open a browser to:
+Finally, open a browser to:

 http://localhost:8080